Skip to content

 Cocaine and ketamine tore up my band.

-At twenty-seven, I was in the death zone,
+Twenty-seven, I was in the death zone,

 like Hendrix, Morrison, Cobain, Winehouse.